-We always hear about how important good hip strength and mobility is in relation to knee, low back, and even shoulder health and performance.
+We always hear about how vital good hip strength and mobility are to the knee, low back, and even shoulder health and performance.

-It’s pretty much the greatest thing since sliced bread, however if you’ve had a chance to read “Wheat Belly,” you’ll probably think any relation to bread should be avoided at all costs.
+It’s pretty much the greatest thing since sliced bread; however, if you’ve had a chance to read “Wheat Belly,” you’ll probably think any relation to bread should be avoided.

-Be that as it may, hip imbalances can cause issues with squats, lunges, pushups, step-ups, running, walking, posture, and pretty much everything you can do in a gym or in a recreational setting, so figuring out how to get the most bang for your buck when it comes to the hips is pretty important, and should go far beyond the basic tests such as the Thomas test for hip flexor length, passive internal and external rotation for range of motion, and a 2-foot squat pattern analysis to see how everything plays nice together.
+However, hip imbalances may cause problems with squats, lunges, pushups, step-ups, running, walking, posture, and other exercises, so getting the most value out of hip exercises is critical, and should go beyond basic assessments such as the Thomas test for hip flexor length, passive internal and external rotation range of motion.
+A 2-foot squat pattern analysis to see how everything works well together.

 Considerations for Hip Testing

-There’s a lot of “stuff” that crosses the hip, so picking tests to use to determine specific muscle length-tension relationships is kind of tricky.
+There’s a lot of “stuff” that crosses the hip, so picking tests to determine specific muscle length-tension relationships is tricky.

-A wide-open test on someone with a normal body composition and healthy tissues & joints is going to look completely different on someone carrying an extra 50 pounds and showing early signs of arthritis, likewise with movement tests comparing someone who is fairly fit and strong to someone who is pretty weak and de-conditioned.
+A wide-open test on someone with average body composition and healthy tissues & joints will look completely different on someone carrying an extra 50 pounds and showing early signs of arthritis, likewise with movement tests comparing someone who is pretty fit and vital to someone who is pretty weak and de-conditioned.
 The same tests won’t work on different people all that well.